travis-ci/travis-build/README.md

     ln -s PATH_TO_TRAVIS_BUILD ~/.travis/travis-build

-This will add the `compile` command to travis CLI, which produces the bash script that ran the specified job, except that the secure environment variables are not defined.
+This will add the `compile` command to travis CLI, which produces the bash script that runs the specified job, except that the secure environment variables are not defined, and that the build matrix expansion is not considered.

 The command can be invoked in 3 ways: